Grief turns to anger over gun law after Plymouth shootings

 Campaigners and politicians called for an urgent explanation about why Davison was given back his weapon, while Labour leader Sir Keir Starmer suggested a review of gun licensing laws may be needed.

-Davidson shot dead - his mother Maxine Davison, Lee Martyn and his three-year-old daughter Sophie Martyn, Kate Shepherd and Stephen Washington - in Thursday’s killing spree.
+Davidson shot dead five people - his mother Maxine Davison, 51, Lee Martyn, 43, Sophie Martyn, 3, Kate Shepherd, 66, and Stephen Washingtonm 59 - in Thursday’s killing spree before turning his gun on himself.

 Terry Luscombe, 68, who knew the gunman’s mother and aunt, told The Independent: “The one thing I can’t understand is how they can give him a licence for the gun.
 Apparently the police had altercations with him over the years.
 They should have got a search warrant and taken his guns away years ago.”

-Sir Keir said said: “I think the wider question is how on earth did he get a gun licence in the first place, what background checks were done.”
+Sir Keir said: “I think the wider question is how on earth did he get a gun licence in the first place, what background checks were done.”

 He added: “I do think there are wider questions here and that could involve a review of the gun licensing laws because there are other questions here that need to be addressed.”

-His comments come as Home Secretary Priti Patel paid her respects to the victims of the mass shooting in Keyham by placing a floral tribute near to the scene.
+His comments came as home secretary Priti Patel paid her respects to the victims of the mass shooting in Keyham by placing a floral tribute near to the scene.

-Ms Patel, who was joined on her visit on Saturday by Devon and Cornwall Police chief constable Shaun Sawyer and local MP Luke Pollard, then spoke to members of the local neighbourhood watch team.

-Speaking at a park nearby she said: “It’s tragic beyond words, really, really tragic, for a range of reasons, and obviously for those involved.”
+Ms Patel, who was joined on her visit on Saturday by Devon and Cornwall Police chief constable Shaun Sawyer and local MP Luke Pollard, said: “It’s tragic beyond words, really, really tragic, for a range of reasons, and obviously for those involved.”

 Hundreds of people attended a candle-lit vigil close to where the incident on Friday night in an outpouring of grief for the victims.